Archives by Year: 2008 | 2009 | 2010 | 2011 | 2012 | 2013 | 2014 | 2015 | 2016 | 2017 | 2018 | 2019 | 2020 | 2021 | 2022 | 2023 | 2024

 Presents would make it better, right?
 So, I toyed with buying myself something fancy, like another designer handbag or a diamond tennis bracelet or a new car.

 Would these things bring me joy?
-Maybe for a minute.
+Maybe for a little while.

 Then, I got a crazy idea.